PAWS programs are continually developed and evolve to meet the needs of our clients.

 - Raising your hand when asking a question

-- Keeping conversation on topic
+- Keeping conversations on topic

 - Recognizing feelings through the body language of others